Individual - Other taxesLast reviewed - 19 January 2023

 Note that a Table 1 visa under the Visa Status Table of Immigration Control and Refugee Recognition Act includes work related visas and does not include the following visa types: permanent resident, spouse or child of Japanese national, spouse or child of permanent resident, and long-term resident.

-The transfer of overseas assets to a Japanese national heir/donee who is not a resident of Japan but either the heir/donee or the decedent/donor had a jusho in Japan within the past 10 years of the gift or inheritance is subject to Japan gift and inheritance tax.
+The transfer of overseas assets to a Japanese national heir/donee who is not a resident of Japan but had a jusho in Japan within the past 10 years of the gift or inheritance is subject to Japan gift and inheritance tax.
+In the case that the Japanese national heir/donee has not had a jusho within the past 10 years, they will not be subject to tax so long as the decedent/donor is a foreign national.
 Similarly, the transfer of overseas assets from a Japanese national decedent/donor who is not a resident of Japan but had a jusho in Japan within the past 10 years of the gift or inheritance is also subject to Japan gift and inheritance tax.

 This is commonly referred to as ’10-year tail’ rule for Japanese nationals, as any transfers involving Japanese nationals could be subject to Japan gift and inheritance tax for up to 10 years after permanent departure from Japan.
 Note that there was no transition measure in the law that exempted Japanese nationals who have permanently departed Japan prior to 1 April 2017.